SoftEng2-Group-16/thesis-management-project/documents/documentation.md

   - Response: `200 Created` (success), `500 Internal Server Error` (generic error),`422 parameter error` (argument error)
   - Response body: the updated application {id, status}

+- PUT `/api/teacher/proposal/:thesisid`
+  - Description: update a thesis Proposal by passing new values for the desired fields.
+  - Request body: object containing the proposal with the new data and also the id of the proposal to update
+  - Response: `200 Created` (success), `500 Internal Server Error` (generic error),`422 parameter error` (argument error)
+  - Response body: the updated thesis proposal